Skip to main content

 GODEEPER: How does Blood West's roguelite mode compare to other recent indie survival runs?
 Best Roguelike Games 2026 →

 If you've completed Blood West's three scenarios and want a reason to stay in the world, Scavengers is the clearest yes available.
 The mode recontextualizes familiar spaces without changing what made the base game work.
-That 89% recent approval rate on Steam suggests the core playerbase is still active enough that the timing matters: this isn't a DLC landing into a dead community.
+The core playerbase is still active enough that the timing matters: this isn't a DLC landing into a dead community.
+Blood West Scavengers DLC roguelite run screen showing map, enemies, and scavenged weapon loadout Each Scavengers run randomizes the map and enemy placement -- the $4.99 price reflects the run count ceiling.

 If you haven't finished Blood West, the answer is murkier.
 The roguelite mode remixes existing regions and enemies: it assumes you know how the stealth works.
 Players who bounced off the base game's pace won't find Scavengers an easier starting point; the Demonic Sun adds pressure, not tutorialization.
 Scavengers doesn't change the game's fundamental cadence.
-The base game runs $15-20 on Steam, and the Gold Edition bundles both if you want to start with everything at once.
+The base game is $24.99 on Steam, currently 75% off at $6.24, and the Gold Edition bundles both if you want to start with everything at once.

 New Blood Interactive published DUSK, ULTRAKILL, and Amid Evil.
 That list means something: they consistently back retro FPS titles that have actual design ambition, not just aesthetic nostalgia.
 Scavengers passed through that filter before shipping.
 Hyperstrange built it; New Blood greenlit it.